ngraczykowski/iris-root/modules/governance/README.md

 Sometimes there is a need to block all endpoints (HSBC on a prod env).
 To do this, you can run the application with a `no-rest-api` profile.
-All endpoints will be available with a basic-auth, but there will be no user available to log in.

 With this profile, the application doesn't require Keycloak's adapter properties to boot.